-We must work to promote policies that create jobs in the 5th District, remove onerous government regulations that stifle job creation, and rein in Washington's reckless spending.
+We must work to promote policies that create jobs in the Fifth District, remove onerous government regulations that stifle job creation, and rein in Washington's reckless spending.

-There is no greater challenge for us in the 5th District than job creation.
+There is no greater priority for us in the Fifth District than job creation.

 In order to get our economy back on track it is vital that the message coming out of Washington be one that fosters an environment of economic certainty; we must remove Washington as a roadblock to job creation.
 As a Nelson County farmer explained it, the greatest barrier to jobs is the federal government.

 To this end, I have introduced several pieces of legislation so far to help spur job creation and protect taxpayer dollars.

 H.R.
 37, Promoting Job Creation and Reducing Small Business Burdens Act, which combines the text of 11 bills to remove unnecessary federal regulations hindering job growth.
 The Small Company Disclosure Simplification Act, which was introduced by Hurt and Representative Terri Sewell (D-Alabama) during the 113th Congress in March 2014 and passed the House in September 2014.